 Path to gene therapy approval in the UK – Sarepta and Roche’s SRP-9001

-Following the exciting news that the Federal Drugs Administration (FDA) in the United States has accepted for filing and granted for priority review Sarepta’s gene therapy product, SRP-9001, many DMD parents have been in touch us asking what plans there are for possible approval in the UK.
+Following the exciting news that the Food and Drug Administration (FDA) in the United States has accepted for filing and granted for priority review Sarepta’s gene therapy product, SRP-9001, many DMD parents have been in touch us asking what plans there are for possible approval in the UK.

 We have been talking to Sarepta and are delighted to report discussions are already underway between the drug company’s partner and the UK regulatory authority about how best to proceed.
 This promising news is just the beginning of a process.